 [The Jesus Freak]

 Being a Christian isn’t a piece of cake.
-It’s definitely not going to get you noticed, at least not usually in a good way, and it won’t make you popular either.
+It definitely won’t get you noticed, at least not usually in a good way, and it won’t make you popular either.
 That’s okay; that’s not what I’m aiming at.
-Being in the spotlight has never been something I’ve enjoyed, and like the majority of us, I have my insecurities too.

-Christians are often misunderstood, and to be fair, there are some very misguided or simply “babies in the faith” out there that can give us all a bad name, but the majority of Christians that I’ve encountered are well meaning individuals with big hearts, who just want to share what they know: the love of Christ.
-To be fair, were all learning and growing, and we don’t always represent Jesus well.
+Christians are often misunderstood, and to be fair, there are some very misguided or simply “babies in the faith” and Flock Fakes out there that give us all a bad name, but the the genuine articles are well meaning individuals with big hearts, who just want to share what they know: the love of Christ.
+To be fair, were all learning and growing, so we don’t always represent Jesus well.